Stress and Hormones

 Of course stress isn’t the cause of every single case of PMS or infertility.
 But it’s important to know how physical and mental stressors do have downstream effects.
 It helps take some of the mystery out of your menstrual cycle so you can take clear actions to help reduce those issues.

-Stay tuned: in a future blog post, I’ll dive into some of the best stress-relieving activities to help bring balance back to your menstrual cycle.Thanks for reading, and have a wonderful day,
+In this blog post, I dive into some of the best stress-relieving activities to help bring balance back to your menstrual cycle.Thanks for reading, and have a wonderful day,